sinadaryaei/c0323-code-solutions/css-transitions/css-transitions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - The `transition` property is shorthand for which four CSS properties?
+The transition property is shorthand for 5 css properties; transition-property, transition-duration, transition-timing-function, and transition-delay

 ## Notes